rupam-bumba/quickwork-assignment/README.md

-+  In developing precess I use my Personal account to test this API As this google app is not verified it will not work for all google account you can contact me for testing
++  In developing precess I use my Personal account to test this API As this google app is not verified it will not work for all google account you can contact me for testing remove  Underscore (_) from  _clientCredentials.json file name or create a new clientCredentials.json file by simple copying it